 - symptoms of shame,

-- guilt shame,
+- ptsd guilt and shame,

 - dealing with shame and guilt,

-- removing shame
+- getting rid of shame